hneth/riskyr/_app/README.md

+An interactive application that provides transparent representations of common risk literacy measures.

-An interactive application (written in R shiny) that allows using the `riskyr` toolbox without any need for coding.
+The app is written in R shiny and allows accessing the `riskyr` toolbox without any need for coding.